gsmith660/liftoff-assignments/P2-Project_Outline/README.md

 Users can create accounts and log in to add, view, edit, and delete their records for each delivery, shift, and expense.
 Daily, weekly, monthly, and yearly reports can be viewed displaying information such as net or hourly base pay, tips, revenue, cost, profit, milage, MPG, gallons of gas, or time spent working.
 Additionally reports can display the quantities above aggregated by the day of the week, time of day, or pickup restuarant.
-Furthermore, a users data will be used to calcualate the amount which should be quarterly in estimated taxes.
+Furthermore, a users data will be used to calcualate the amount which should be paid quarterly in estimated taxes.

 This idea came about as a way for me to apply the new skills I have been learning to a problem I have been facing while working as a driver for Postmates.
 Currently I am storing and computing most of the above information in google sheets which are somewhat limited and are becoming more difficult to debug and maintain.